Fact sheet P-10

-National copyright laws stipulate the duration of copyright, and the actual duration will vary between nation states.
-The content of this fact sheet reflects the provisions of the Berne Convention and should be regarded as a rough guide only.
+National copyright laws stipulate how long copyright will last, and so the actual duration can vary between nation states.
+The content of this fact sheet reflects the provisions of the Berne Convention which stipulate minimum periods and stated duration may be (and often are) exceeded by national laws.

 - Typical duration of legal copyright protection: